nicksagona/bdeploy/README.md

 USAGE
 -----
-bdeploy id currently for use on Linux or Unix environments only.
+bdeploy is currently for use on Linux or Unix environments only.
 It supports MySQL, PostgreSQL and, of course, SQLite databases.
 Just download the main bash script and the example .bdconf file.
 Place the .bdconf file in the main, top-level folder of your website or application.
 Edit the .bdconf file with